-Basic Knowledge of Prefix Numbers
+Basic Knowledge of Serial Number Prefixes

-The serial number of the fourth series of RMB consists of a "prefix" (two letters) + a "serial number" (eight digits).
-There are several types of prefix numbers that are sought after in the market:
+The serial number of the fourth series of Renminbi consists of a"prefix"(two letters) + a"serial number"(eight digits).
+The types of prefixes sought after in the market mainly include:

 1. First Issue Prefixes (CP, CQ, CR, etc.)

-2. Replacement Prefixes (JZ, ZJ, and other prefixes containing 'Z')
+2. Replacement Prefixes (JZ, ZJ, and other prefixes containing Z)

-3. Special Serial Numbers
+3. Special Numbers

-- Leopard Numbers (ending in 888, 999): Premium of 2-5 times
+- Leopard Numbers(ending in 888, 999): Premium of 2-5 times

-- Lion Numbers (ending in 8888, 9999): Premium of 5-15 times
+- Lion Numbers(ending in 8888, 9999): Premium of 5-15 times

-- Kirin Numbers (all identical digits, e.g., 88888888): Extremely rare, starting from five-figure Hong Kong dollars
+- Kirin Numbers(all identical numbers like 88888888): Extremely rare, starting from five-figure Hong Kong dollars

-- Birthday Numbers (e.g., 19850315): Have personal commemorative value, premium of 1.5-3 times
+- Birthday Numbers(e.g., 19850315): Have personal commemorative value, premium of 1.5-3 times

-Key Varieties for Each Denomination
+Key Varieties by Denomination

 | Denomination | Version | Brand New (Common Prefix) | First Issue Prefix | Replacement Prefix |